flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 </td></tr></table>

 Flatcar Container Linux uses a containerised SDK; pre-built container images are available via [ghcr.io][ghcr-sdk].
 The SDK itself is containerised, but it requires version information and package build instructions to build an OS image.
 Version information and build instructions for all packages (`ebuilds`) are contained in the scripts repository:

 ```
 scripts
    +--sdk_container
-          +---------src
+   |      +---------src
    |                 +--third_party
    |                         +------coreos-overlay
    |                         +------portage-stable
-          `---------.repo
-                     +----manifests
+   +--manifests
           +-------- version.txt
 ```

+Note that if using older version/checkout of the scripts repository, the version.txt file may still be in old location, `sdk_container/.repo/manifests/version.txt`.

 There are 2 ways to use the SDK container:
 1. Standalone: Run the container and clone the scripts repo inside the container.